do-jonathan4/lfz-m1/exercises/css-transforms/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What does the transform property do?
+1. What is the difference between the `:first-child` pseudo selector and the `:last-child` pseudo selector?

 ### Exercise

 1. Read about the `rotate()` transform in the [CSS Tricks Almanac](https://css-tricks.com/almanac/properties/t/transform/#article-header-id-2).